 Morphs [Oak Catalog #]

 Ho-Oh is a massive phoenix-like bird with brilliant red and green plumage and a white underbelly.
 It's tail-feathers form into a gigantic golden crest of feathers resembling a peacock.
 On its head is a crest of distinctive curled feathers, a large beak, a ring of green feathers around its neck, and a ring of black around its crimson eyes.
-Though some interpretations depict Ho-Oh with spiral shaped eyes and golden feathers.
+Though some interpretations depict Ho-Oh with spiral-shaped eyes and golden feathers.
 The feathers on Ho-Oh's tail are said to be prismatic in nature, scattering all the colors of the visual spectrum, giving the creature a multi-colored glow depending on what angle light is struck at it and causing a rainbow to form behind it when it flies.

-Recently, a certain trainer from Johto was brought to the top of the Tin Tower.
+Recently, a certain trainer from Johto was brought to the top of the Bell Tower.
 There the traditional dance of the Sun was performed and Ho-Oh was successfully summoned.
 That trainer was confirmed to have caught Ho-Oh and much information of its abilities and behavior are from personal anecdotes from that trainer.

 Ho-Oh seems to eat anything that catches its fancy.
 However, it's shown to be a rather picky eater, as it's refused to eat anything artificial or anything it perceives as "low quality".

-Ho-Oh has shown abilities similar to many fire Pokemon, like being able to shoot streams of fire at over 1200 degrees Fahrenheit, indicating that it has a large internal pyro-sac.
+Ho-Oh has shown abilities similar to many fire Pokémon, like being able to shoot streams of fire at over 1200 degrees Fahrenheit, indicating that it has a large internal pyro-sac.
 It also has the ability to intensify solar radiation in the area, in addition to being able to collect that radiation at one point and fire it as a beam.

-Ho-Oh is as destructive as any other fire pokemon can be.
+Ho-Oh is as destructive as any other fire Pokémon can be.
 In addition to this, it is an extremely proud creature that demands respect from everyone around it, including its own trainer.
-Anything that does not is met with either annoyance at best, and fiery indignation at worst.
+Anything that does not is met with either annoyance at best, and a fiery indignation at worst.
 It also seems to be intelligent enough to have its own sense of morality, and thus it has an extreme disdain for what it considers "evil", and it will not hesitate to purge whatever it thinks is the source of said evil.

 Wild Pokémon seem to be instinctively loyal to Ho-Oh, bowing to it, and bringing it food when Ho-Oh is in their presence and becoming hostile to any supposed threats towards Ho-Oh.
-In fact, there was an incident where the sacred Crystal Bells of the Tin Tower were damaged by thieves, and all the wild pokemon in the area became agitated and aggressive.
-They hunted down the thieves and attacked anyone that got in their way, indicating that pokemon may consider Ho-Oh just as divine as humans do.
+In fact, there was an incident where the sacred Crystal Bells of the Bell Tower was damaged by thieves, and all the wild Pokémon in the area became agitated and aggressive.
+They hunted down the thieves and attacked anyone that got in their way, indicating that Pokémon may consider Ho-Oh just as divine as humans do.

 Original entry written by Neo_Crimson of The Pokedex Extended Fanon Edition.
-Ho-Oh, Pokemon, and all related terms, characters, and productions are the property of Gamefreak and Nintendo.
+Ho-Oh, Pokémon, and all related terms, characters, and productions are the property of Gamefreak and Nintendo.

 See other entries HERE